SACHSTech/processing-cpt-solo/README.md

 Your health will regenerate slowly.

 Click your mouse to shoot bullets.
-Before wave 5, you have a semi-automatic rifle which means you have to fire each bullet individually.
+Before wave 5, you have a semi-automatic rifle which means you fire each bullet individually.
 At wave 5, you will unlock an automatic rifle which allows you to hold down your mouse button and fire the bullets continuously.

 Your reload speed and accuracy will improve after each wave.